Banana Chocolate Chip Granola Bars

 Since returning to work after my maternity leave I’ve been catching up on episodes of The Chopped Podcast.
 If you’re not a food blogger, then this podcast probably won’t interest you much, and if you are then you’re probably already listening.
 (And if not, I highly recommend you do!)
 At the end of each episode, the host always asks the guest of the week a few questions, including: What’s the one food you can’t live without?
 What would your answer be?

 I know mine… oats!
 I eat and bake with oats so much that I should probably buy stock in my favorite brand.

 Just think about it.
-There’s the usual oatmeal and granola.
-But there are also muffins, breads, cookies, and granola bars.
+There’s the usual oatmeal, overnight oats and homemade granola.
+But there are also oatmeal muffins, oatmeal cookies, and granola bars.
 I even put oats in my smoothies.
 I have over 45 recipes on my site with oats in them, and that number is increasing quickly!

 If I didn’t have oats in my kitchen then I couldn’t make these Banana Chocolate Chip Granola Bars, and that would be a very sad thing.
 These are my perfect granola bar, and they’ve become my go-to recipe.

 LOVE HOMEMADE GRANOLA BARS?
 Try this banana-free Quaker copycat version next!

 I’m not a huge fan of banana granola bars, actually, but the banana is just right in these.
 You won’t notice an overwhelming banana flavor, but rather just a hint of banana.
 The banana is important because it adds natural sweetness to the bars.
 So you can make these Banana Chocolate Chip Granola Bars with just ¼ cup honey and no other sweeteners (besides the chocolate chips, of course).
 Be sure to use really ripe bananas, like turning brown-spotted bananas, because those are the most sweet.